inmagik/django-search-views/README.md

 # django-searchlist-views

-This package provides a Django class-based view used for showing a list of objects with a text form.
+This package provides a Django class-based view used for showing a list of objects with a search form.

 Features: